-The 29-year-old will defend his coveted belt for the first time against the last man he beat, Interim ONE Flyweight World Champion Adriano “Mikinho” Moraes (15-2), in a title unification bout at ONE: CONQUEST OF KINGS.
+The 29-year-old will defend his coveted belt for the first time against the last man he beat, Interim ONE Flyweight World Champion Adriano “Mikinho” Moraes (15-2), in a title unification bout at ONE: KINGS AND CONQUERORS.

-This epic rematch, which will be hosted at the GOR Kertajaya Arena in Surabaya, Indonesia, is shaping up to be the biggest bout of Akmetov’s career.
+This epic rematch, which will be held in the Cotai Arena at the Venetian Macao, is shaping up to be the biggest bout of Akmetov’s career.
 Besides being able to unify the belts and become the undisputed best flyweight in the world, the Alash Pride and Tiger Muay Thai product has a chance to tie the longest active winning streak in mixed martial arts today.

 “I am in high spirits, and eagerly waiting the fight.
 I have worked hard.
 The most important thing for both of us is being in perfect condition, and avoiding injuries or sickness so that we can show a real war to the public,” Akhmetov states.
 “I am hungry, and longing for a fight.”